Nicholas-Fisher/cm-assignment/README.md

 There's a couple smaller elements of both designs that could be componentized such as the 5 star review, and the icon-stat pairings for prep time, calories, and macros.
 I think the review section would be the only thing worth componentizing though because the rest of the design is too simple to be worth breaking out into components, unless many more components are likely to make use them with the same font-sizes, margins etc. In the case of the Recipe of the Day variation, it does make use of different font colors, font sizes, and margins for its macro stats.
 For this reason, I think the cleanest solution would be a v-if implementation based on a boolean prop value that plugs the values into a mostly new layout.
 It looks like this would only add a couple dozen more lines for one variation.
 I would build 5-star review component to share between them though.
 If there are **many** versions of the card then I would break out each variation of the card into a separate component since there could be tree-shaking penalties to having many unused v-if blocks if certain variations were never used on certain pages.
 There are at least no rendering penalties to this method, though.

+## Couple notes on my submission

+Just a heads up but `yarn serve` didn't run for me initially, there was a missing module error for something in babel core.
+Something about the uncapped minor version in some packages might be conflicting with one another.
+I had to freeze each version to the written value to get the project to run.
+I had the same error when running `yarn storybook` later on, the solution there was to add the babel-loader package and update babel core.

+Some other random notes:

+1. I used absolute path aliases, if you're wondering what some of the extra configuration was for.

+2. My use of v-text for simple text is just a personal preference in terms of cleanliness.
+It might also run slightly faster and makes translation refactoring easier down the line.

+That was fun!
+Thanks for the challenge.

 ## Design

 **Card:**